Doug Korn

-Doug Kornis an American Businessman and donor to, leader of, and fundraiser for numerous charitable organizations and causes.
+Doug Korn is an American Businessman and donor to, leader of, and fundraiser for numerous charitable organizations and causes.

 Personal life and education

 Doug Korn earned a bachelor's degree with honors from the University of Pennsylvania's Wharton School with honors, and an MBA from Harvard Business School with high distinction as a George F. Baker Scholar.

 Doug Korn has held volunteer leadership positions with numerous charitable organizations over many years.
 He received a presidential appointment to the United States Holocaust Memorial Council in 2008 and subsequently served as regional co-chair of the museum’s Campaign Committee.
 From 2020 through 2023 he served as Chair of the Board of Advisors of the University of Pennsylvania's Graduate School of Education and chaired its $100 million capital campaign.
 Korn is Chair of the Private Equity Division of UJA-Federation, a board member of the Penn GSE, a founding board member of YRF-Darca, and a member of the Harvard Business School Fund Council.
 He is a past trustee of Greenwich Academy and served on the board of Reach Out and Read.

 The Korn Family has funded charitable scholarships, fellowships, or educational support funds at Harvard Business School, The University of Pennsylvania, and Greenwich Academy.